Livestreams

 Implementation

-API / worker split over a shared River queue
+API / worker split over a shared job queue

-Every pipeline step is persisted to stream_events and published to Redis pub/sub, fanned out to dashboards over SSE and to dispatchers for signed webhooks and notifications.
-Viewer QoS beacons feed analytics, and a GeoIP resolver degrades to a no-op when no MaxMind DB is configured.
+Every step of the pipeline is recorded and published on a low-latency message bus, fanned out both to dashboards in real time and to dispatchers that deliver signed webhooks and notifications.
+Viewer quality-of-service beacons feed analytics, and location lookup degrades gracefully to a no-op when no geo database is configured, so the feature is optional rather than required.

 Why this stack

-One module builds both the API and worker binaries; goroutines and exec.CommandContext fit supervising long-lived ffmpeg processes with clean cancellation.
+- One codebase builds both the API and worker services, and its process control and concurrency tools are a natural fit for supervising long-lived transcode processes with clean cancellation.

-A lightweight net/http router whose composable middleware groups let header-auth, SSE query-token auth, rate-limited, and secret-guarded routes coexist in one tree.
+- A lightweight HTTP router whose composable middleware lets session-auth, event-stream auth, rate-limited, and secret-guarded routes all coexist in one clear tree.

-The single source of truth, with sqlc generating type-safe queries and goose handling migrations.
+- The single source of truth, with type-safe generated queries and managed schema migrations.

-Durable background jobs on the same Postgres — no extra broker — with per-job timeout overrides, retry/backoff for webhooks, and cancellation to stop live relays.
+- Durable background jobs living in the same database — no extra message broker to run — with open-ended timeouts for live work, retries for webhooks, and cancellation to stop live relays on demand.

-SRS handles multi-protocol ingest and WebRTC→RTMP bridging with HTTP hooks for auth; ffmpeg does the ABR transcode, recording, clipping, and restreaming.
+- The media server handles multi-protocol ingest and browser-to-RTMP bridging with hooks for authorization; ffmpeg does the adaptive transcode, recording, clipping, and restreaming.

-A low-latency pub/sub carrying stream and transcode-progress events, fanned out to SSE clients and webhook/notification dispatchers.
+- A low-latency message bus carrying stream and progress events, fanned out to live dashboard connections and to webhook and notification dispatchers.

 What it does